 Capt.
 Ken Deaton of J-Lyn Charters reports from Harbor Beach:

-If you want to try for some walleye try North of the harbor working in close to shore, 30 to 60 feet of water.
-Clean small spoons or crawler harnesses should work.
+Walleye fishing has slowed down, try North of the harbor and North of Port Hope working in close to shore, 25 to 60 feet of water.
+Clean small spoons, hot n tots, and crawler harnesses will be best.